 But besides the personal issue, the instructions they provide on using it doesn’t really provide much examples, but rather an “index” of the tools functions and what it can do.
 Even though I’ve used keyword tools before, one of the things that VERY common is that most of them provide their own parameters and this can easily be confusing to someone like me.

-It looks like a lot of the keyword information you’re provided by Nichebot Classic is coming from the Google Keyword Planner (another keyword tool) and that one is free to use once you’ve set up an adwords account.
+It looks like a lot of the keyword information you’re provided by Nichebot Classic is coming from the Google Keyword Planner (another keyword tool) and that one is free to use once you’ve set up a Google Ads account.

 Nichebot also has it’s own setting where it tells you the competition of a keyword you’ve typed and in addition to giving you tons of related terms to the one you initially searched, you’re also going to get a red, yellow and green light status to indicate if the term is competitive or not.